Escape-Technologies/docs/docs/06-custom-tests/06-Seeders.md

 ### Properties

-- `raw:` The raw HTTP request in [nuclei format](https://docs.projectdiscovery.io/templates/protocols/http/raw-http).
+- `raw`: The raw HTTP request in [nuclei format](https://docs.projectdiscovery.io/templates/protocols/http/raw-http).
-- `user:` The user to use for the request.
+- `user`: The user to use for the request.
 If not provided, the request is sent without authentication.